That Man from Rio

 Plot

 As airman Adrien Dufourquet embarks on an 8-day leave in Paris to see his fiancée Agnès, two South American Indians steal an Amazonian statuette from the Musée de l'Homme and force Professor Catalan, the curator, into their car.
 Catalan was the companion of Agnès' father on an expedition into the Amazonian rainforest during which her father died.
-Catalan believes that the statuette is one of three which hold the secret to an Amazonian treasure.
-Adrien arrives in time to see the Indians abducting Agnès, the only one who knows the location of her father's statuette, and he pursues them to the airport where he steals a ticket and boards the same plane.
+Catalan believed that the statuette is one of three which hold the secret to an Amazonian treasure.
+Adrien arrives at Agnès’ flat, in time to see the Indians abducting her, the only one who knows the location of her father's statuette.
+He pursues them to the airport where he steals a ticket and boards the same plane.

 More details